ryan-mcclue/musings/projects/ble-embedded.md

 tamper response usually done with a button on the board that gets activated when case opens this will trigger an interrupt handled by RTC (real time clock)

-cpu has modes like Stop mode that is a power saving mode.

-battery balancing relevent to multiple cells
-TP4056 Lithium Battery Charging Board?

 verification: requirements
 validation: does it solve problem